sjguo88/sjguo88.github.io/index.md

 Equitable Measurement of Care Disparities and Needs in Intersex Youth/Youth with Variations in Sex Development (NIH funded)
 - Co-author
-- Led by Dr. Amy Tishelman, Dr. John Strang, Dr. Canic Crerand and Katherine Lurie
+- Led by Dr. Amy Tishelman, Dr. John Strang, Dr. Canice Crerand and Katherine Lurie
 - In collaboration with Children's National Hospital, Nationwide Children's, and Harvard School of Public Health
 - contributed in creation of the Youth Self Advocacy Tool for intersex adolescents aged 11-21
 - Awaiting publication